 I have road tripped along the California coast many times, but recently my family of four elevated our “roadtrippin’ game” by renting a Roadsurfer Camper Van so that we could explore the coast with comfort and ease.

-We found the Road House XL Camper Van to be the perfect family road trip vehicle because it didn’t limit where we could go, like a larger RV would.
+We found a Roadsurfer Camper Van to be the perfect family road trip vehicle because it didn’t limit where we could go, like a larger RV would.
 Plus we had a bathroom we could use at all times, a place to quickly change in and out of beach gear comfortably, and a place to rest with ocean breezes and crashing waves lulling us to sleep.

 Renting a camper van can also be a cost saver since you won’t have to pay for a car rental and an expensive beachfront hotel every night- a Roadsurfer Camper Van is both!